JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 All of these tasks have one thing in common: _they have nothing to do with Eleventy._ Every one of them is something you might want to do on any static site, regardless of which tool you’re using to make it.

-It’s in the nature of tools with opaque interior workings to require tool-specific plugins.
-The problem with this arrangement is that we, collectively, waste time reimplementing the same ideas over and over for different tools — instead of sharing code that can work with many tools.
+It’s in the nature of tools with proprietary interior workings to require tool-specific plugins.
+The problem is that we, collectively, waste time reimplementing the same ideas over and over for different tools — instead of sharing general-purpose code that can work with many tools.

-Extensibility in Origami is provided by calling functions, which can be written to be as general as possible.
-The aforementioned Origami package for [turning a data object into an RSS feed](https://github.com/WebOrigami/json-feed-to-rss) is a plain JavaScript function with no dependencies on Origami at all.
-Others are written around the use of the [standard Map class as the basis for tree structures](https://weborigami.org/async-tree/), an approach that’s at least theoretically adoptable by other tools.
+Extensibility in Origami is provided by calling functions that can be written to be as general as possible.
+The aforementioned Origami package for [turning a data object into an RSS feed](https://github.com/WebOrigami/json-feed-to-rss) is a plain JavaScript function that has nothing to do with Origami at all.
+Other Origami packages are written around the use of the [standard Map class as the basis for tree structures](https://weborigami.org/async-tree/), an approach that’s at least theoretically adoptable by other tools.

-### Bugs

-I ended up finding what I believe are several minor bugs in the sample `eleventy-base-blog` project.
-I reported all of them.

-I want Eleventy to continue growing and for Eleventy’s new users to have a good experience.
-Although the bugs I found are small, any bugs in a template blog like this one will be endlessly copied into new blogs, so fixing them might be particularly worthwhile.